mlochbaum/BQN/doc/depth.md

 ## Testing depth for multiple-axis primitives

-Several primitive functions use the left argument to manipulate the right argument along one or more axes: see [leading.md](leading.md).
+Several primitive functions use the left argument to manipulate the right argument along one or more axes, using [the leading axis convention](leading.md#multiple-axes).

 | Single-axis depth | Functions
 |-------------------|----------